KETTERING, Ohio (WDTN) – The Kettering Medical Center received $500,000 from the Gala of Hope Foundation, Wednesday.

 The Kettering Medical Center President, Wally Sackett said, “Technology is one thing but it’s really the physicians and scientists that make it happen.
 In addition to the technology, we just have gifted scientists and physicians that are able to use this so that’s really part of the story here today.”

-The cyclotron at the Kettering Medical Center is one of only 150 that exist.Grab the FREE WDTN News App for iPhone or Android.
+The cyclotron at the Kettering Medical Center is one of only 150 that exist.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.